naubiomech/ExoCode/Documentation/README.md

 };
 ```

-In the above example, the condition being evaluated is whether or not we are using PID controll and if it is true then it augments the feed forward command appropriatly.
+In the above example, the condition being evaluated is whether or not we are using PID controll and if it is true then it augments the feed forward command appropriately.

 #### Switch Statements
-Switch statments are valuable when there are several different blocks of code that could be run depending on if an expression is true.
+Switch statements are valuable when there are several different blocks of code that could be run depending on if an expression is true.

 **Syntax:**
 ```